Sigmmma/c20/src/content/h3/tools/h3-ek/h3-tool/readme.md

 ```

 * map-name - ???
 * platform - The platform this cache file is being built for.
 If nothing is set then it will default to `pc`.
-This is an optional arg
+This is an optional argument
 * dedicated-server - ???
-This is an optional arg.
+This is an optional argument.
 * use-fmod-data - ???
-This is an optional arg.
+This is an optional argument.

 ## Build cache file generate main menu layout
 Crashes